Written by Laura A. Wasser, Esq. It's Over Easy C.E.O.

 So what happens when you know it’s time to move on from an unhappy marriage, but you’re not sure how to pay for it, or if you can even afford to do so?

 You may be asking yourself, is divorce only for the wealthy?
 Absolutely not.

 In fact, many people do not even need an attorney to get divorced.
 Online dispute resolution without attorneys extends to divorce and is a far less expensive path to a legal and binding divorce.

-For example, at It’s Over Easy online divorce service a full-blown divorce costs between $750 and $1500.
+For example, at It’s Over Easy online divorce service a full-blown divorce costs $950 plus filing fees.
 We also provide education and information to give anyone—rich or not—an idea of what to expect in the dissolution or marriage process in every state.
 Our site also walks people through each step of the process, completes the divorce papers for you, and files the divorce forms with the court.
 Plus, we educate along the way with articles, blog posts, transcripts and podcast interviews with celebrities and experts all about relationships and Family Law.